CS180-spring/cs180-23-pear/README.md

 # PearDB Menu

 ## Main Menu
-1. Add a new customer
+1. Add a new customer // Need to change to customer file
-2. View customer information
+2. View customer information // Need to change to customer file
-3. Edit customer information
+3. Edit customer information // Need to change to customer file /*Work in Progress */
 4. Delete a customer
 5. Add a new phone
 6. View phone information